Background

 A few things strike me about these catalogs, mostly the insane prices. $60 for Home Alone, $40 for Space Harrier, $50 for Tecmo Super Bowl, $600 for a CDI system; did this stuff really cost that much back then?
 It's amazing how game systems have become hundreds of times more powerful while managing to keep in the same price range.

-All the pictures are huge (~1200x1600), I held off on posting them for a while because of how much space they take up.
+All the pictures are large (~1200x1600), I held off on posting them for a while because of how much space they take up.
 I asked around to see if a classic game site wanted them but no takers.
 Maybe I'm the only person in the world that finds them interesting.
-Anyway, the pictures on the left are thumbnails.
-There are links below the thumbnails to medium and high quality scans.

 1988: Nintendo Entertainment System (NES) vs. Sega Master System (SMS)